 - Low or High rates periods

 Rate Code, Channel and Origin Statistics

 Can you develop pick up tools to analyze pick up on channels, nationalities?
 Which rates and/or channels your clients are booking in the future?
 What are the on the books (OTB) nationalities of your clients and the trends?
 Is it what you expected?

 Top Accounts Expectations

-Anticipate your top accounts production: Internet, Corporate, Consortia, Whole Sale - Tour Operators, Meetings / conventions.
-I.e. does the on the books of one IDS reflect the general trends of your total on the books?
+As a revenue manager, anticipate your top accounts production: Internet, Corporate, Consortia, Whole Sale – Tour Operators, Meetings/Conventions (i.e. does the on the books of one IDS reflect the general trends of your total on the books?).

 Speaking of one main corporate account clients, will they book as much as in the past?
 Will they book on the same days of the weeks?
 Will they keep spending as much as they did?
 Will their length of stay remain the same?
 Gather information when meeting your clients, asking questions on projects, expectations…